Frequently Asked Questions

 - Show up 15 minutes before the class starts.
 While we request that our students reserve a spot online or in the app, we also know life is crazy and that can’t always happen.
 If you’d like to attend a class without reserving a spot, please show up at least 15 minutes early so you can get signed up in the system.

 If you’ve registered online or in the Mindbody app, all you you need to bring is yourself.
 We have mats (for free!) and props for those who want to use them.
-For longer classes, you may want to bring a water bottle or face towel.
+For longer or hot classes, you may want to bring a water bottle or face towel.

 • Take off your shoes and place them in the rack, then store your belongings in our free lockers.